lumeland/lume.land/docs/core/events.md

 ## beforeSave

-This event is triggered just before saving the generated pages.
+This event is triggered before saving the generated pages.

 ```js
 site.addEventListener("beforeSave", () => {